jesperronn/prometheus_apache_log_alerts/README.md

 ### Part 2: verify grok_exporter metrics endpoint

-Now you should be able to see some trafic to appear on http://localhost:9144/metrics
+Now you should be able to see some traffic to appear on http://localhost:9144/metrics

 For instance some histogram lines looking like this: